golovewkin/react-materialUI-firebase-starter/README.md

 ## When You need it
-When you want to create a small project really quick
+When you want to create a small project really quick and you don't want complications with deploy and hosting This project works as a static website after you build it

 ## What is inside
-React 18, material ui, firebase auth, firebase firestore with NO SERVER CODE AT ALL.
+React 18, material ui, firebase auth, firebase firestore with NO SERVER CODE (just 2 scripts 😉)
-View Updates are BEFORE the request.
-For users it looks like our app is really fast 😉

 ## What you will get:
 1. Admin panel
 2. Mini Entity framework with ability to save to firebase
 3. Ability to create an admin
-4. Ability to create a user as an admin
-5. Admin can manage users (create, remove)
-6. 'Settings' and 'Home' page for users
+4. 'Settings' and 'Home' page for users
-7. Users can send a request to get the access
-8. Users can login via email ONLY in this version
+5. Users can login via email ONLY in this version
-9. Reset password functionality out of the box
+6. Reset password functionality out of the box
-10. Landing page template
+7. Landing page template
-11. Now it uses Firebase as a db, but there could be any requests to any DB via HTTP etc...
+8. Now it uses Firebase as a db, but there could be any requests to any DB or via HTTP and switching should go smoothly

 ##  Steps to launch the project (Yes, it's a little complicated 🥺: